RobertsonRhyan/RES-Labo-HTTPInfra/README.md

 **Author:** Rhyan Robertson
 **Info :** All of these steps were done using a Linux OS, but you can adapt them easily for Windows or Mac.</br>It's recommended to follow the steps in a the correct sequence.

+I've add a DNS A record mapping "demo.res.ch" to my computers IP.
+You could also change the hosts file on your PC.

 **Prerequisite :** You need a running Docker Engine, if it's not your case, you can follow this [guide](https://docs.docker.com/engine/install/ubuntu/).

 ## Step 1 : Static HTTP server with apache httpd